notruthless/csv2rdf/README.md

 NOTE: any columns NOT listed in the configuration file will be ignored in the rdf file.

-If no configuration file is found, the program will create a basic one (instead of outputting rdf)
+If no configuration file is found, the program will create a basic one

 Files:
 csv2rdf.jar
-input.csv  - sample input file
+example.csv  - sample input file
-input-config.csv - sample config file
+example-config.csv - sample config file
 src - source files

 To run CSV to RDF from the console: